danyaberezun/KEEPs/README.md

 ## Constraints resolution

-I guess it's obvious in general case.
+This part is quite straightforward:

+1. If any of the types in the constraint is a type parameter, then just record a constraints.
+2. If any of the types is the temporal type variable, then record a bound for this variable.
+   And generate new transitive constraints from this variable.
+   (For new upper bound, generate constraints with all lower bounds and vice versa)
+3. If both of the types are simple types, then generate new constraints based on their type parameters.
+   More precisely, we have to look at each type parameter position in each common supertype and record a constraint according to position's variance.
+   We also should track effectively invariant parameters in the same way as before.

 ### Special cases

 #### Intersection types

 If we would like to satisfy a constraint `A :> B & C` we result in a disjoint constraints `A :> B | A :> C` which is not easy to solve.
 As I got from [this moment of presentation](https://youtu.be/VV9lPg3fNl8?t=1391), if they met the situation that leads to disjoint constraints, they just do not add such constraints.
-On the next slide, they said that if all-except-one of the disjoint constraints are unsatisfied, then we could process such a constraint.
+On the next slide,
+they said that if all-except-one of the disjoint constraints are unsatisfied, then we could process such a constraint.

 #### Flexible types